 Unless an appeal is successful there is a legal requirement to comply with the conditions set out in the notice.
-Failure to comply is an offence under criminal rather than civil law and substantial fines can be imposed.
+Failure to comply is an offence under criminal law and substantial fines can be imposed.
 A notice is not usually lifted or withdrawn as continued compliance with the conditions of the notice is normally required to prevent a recurrence of nuisance.

 We always advise that residents should first pursue noise complaints with their Local Authority but if you are unsatisfied with the process or the outcome then we can assist in providing an independent noise assessment and liaising with the Local Authority to resolve the problem.